 Hannah has been a veterinary nurse for 8 years.
 After spending 5 years in general practice, Hannah made the move to emergency and critical care and has loved every moment of it.
 The fast-paced nature of emergency and having constant opportunities to learn is what Hannah enjoys most.
 And, of course, helping to save the lives and alleviate pain and suffering in furry family members.
 In her spare time, Hannah likes to hang out at the park or down the river with her rescue dog named Piper.

-Colleen, one of our Nurse Managers, comes from an extensive emergency and critical care background in both Canada and Australia.
+Colleen, our Nurse Manager, comes from an extensive emergency and critical care background in both Canada and Australia.
 Colleen is also a qualified phlebotomist, therefore her work passion lies in placing IV catheters and drawing blood.
 In her spare time you may find her surfing, doing nature photography or playing guitar and singing.